 - Instagram Stories, Videos, Photo Carousels, & Reels:

 Instagram hasn’t been about sole images on a profile for several years, and with every new feature they launch, it’s another opportunity for businesses and recruiters to engage their base in different ways.
 Instagram Stories, used by roughly half of all IG users, allow you to post about upcoming job roles as often as you need without clogging up anyone’s feed.
-IGTV videos and reels break up the monotony of your profile and provide businesses with fun and more personable ways to interact with potential candidates.
+Meanwhile, Reels break up the monotony of your profile and provide businesses with fun and more personable ways to interact with potential candidates.

 - Visuals First, Text a Far Second: